geoffreyangus/cs106r/notes/pybot/pybot.md

 <img class="fig_function" src="figures/fig_is_facing_north.png" width="75%">

 # Writing a PyBot Program
-To program PyBot, we will write a Python program that calls the command functions above.
+To program PyBot, we write a Python program that calls the functions above.
+We place these functions in the order we'd like in the `main()` function.

-Let's write a simple PyBot program.
+> `main()` **Function** – The function that is executed at the beginning of a Python program.

+In the next section, you'll learn more about writing functions, including the `main()` function, so don't worry if this feels odd for now.
+The important thing to remember is:
+1. The `main()` function has a header `def main():`
+2. Your program goes underneath the header indented one tab

+This with make a lot more sense with a quick example.
+Let's write a simple PyBot program to pick up one orange.
+Notice how the three functions we want to call `move()`, `move()` and `pick_fruit()` are placed in the appropriate order beneath the header and are **indented in**.

+_Python Code_
 ```python
 def main():
    move()